PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 .. note:: We recommend to trigger this function more than once for Singe Page Applications (SPA).
 That way you'll create additional "virtual" page view as the visitor travels across your app.

+.. todo:: Explain how to change page URL and title for virtual page views or link to SPA instructions page.